isomerpages/moe-christchurchsec/resources/2022/_posts/2022-12-15-post-Useful Links for N Level Students.md

 layout: post
 description: ""
 image: ""
+variant: markdown
 ---
 #### **Useful Links for N-Level Students**

 There are always pathways available for our CHRians, no matter what their results are.
 The N-Level Examination is just the tip of the iceberg and does not define our CHRians as a person.
-As a support provided by the school, the links below are meant to serve as a one-stop place for parents and students to have clarity on the multiple options available to our N-Level students.
+As a support provided by the school, the links below are meant to serve as a one-stop place for parents and students to have clarity on the multiple options available to our N-Level students.&nbsp;

 1\.
 (For Parents) Resources on providing emotional support for your teen:<br>
 [https://go.gov.sg/selresforparents](https://go.gov.sg/selresforparents)